AliElSaleh/RiftBuild/How To/Reference.md

 - **Single-line ifs must stay on one line** - the `else` too.
 And there is no block-form `else if`; nest it: `else { if ... }`.
 - **`Copy`'s destination is a directory**, never a filename.
 - **`Copy`/`Move` refuse filesystem roots and self-copies** - a root (`C:/`, `/`) as source, or a destination inside the source directory, is a hard error no parameter overrides.
-- **`.Export` keys do not apply to the module that declares them** - declare the plain key too if the module needs it itself.
+- **`.Export` keys do not apply to the module that declares them** - declare the plain key too if the module needs it itself, or use the `(export)` parameter which does both at once.
 - **`SourceFiles` entries outside the source directory are silently dropped**, and directory-prefixed wildcards (`gfx/*.c`) never match.
 - **Per-file overrides need the full filename** - `main.c.Compiler.Defines`, not `main.Compiler.Defines`.
 - **`Compiler.Path` does not choose the compiler** - the `Compiler` key does.